 MNP and National Roaming:

 There are countries like India, where roaming is applicable to a mobile number if it changes a significant location within a country.
 E.g if someone is living in Delhi and his employment location changes to Pune.
 Earlier to MNP, if a person wants to keep the same number, he has to but at least a roaming pack to reduce the phone bills.
 With MNP, a mobile number can be changed from one location to another within a country.
 So that national roaming charges can be removed.

 Subscriber Profile Migration:

 A subscriber profile is configured in the HLR.
 HLR is a database along with a software application.
 It keeps the subscriber record.
 When a new sim card is purchased.
 The HLR is updated for a new sim card with a new IMSI.
 After MNP the IMSI changes of a subscriber.
 The new IMSI belongs to the new mobile operator.
 The HLR of the new operator configured with its own new IMSI with the older MSDN.
 All services after MNP are control from the new HLR.

 For porting a number to another mobile operator, there is an MNP process.
 The MNO process involves, deactivating and removing a subscriber from the current service provider and to configure and activate from the new service provider.
 Before moving to the new one, the bills from an existing service provider should be cleared.

 Read the porting requirements carefully for the new mobile operator.

-Routing in mobile network after MNP:
+Routing in the mobile network after MNP: